chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

             base_path = "automate"
       ```

-      - You can choose any value for the variable `base_path`. `base_path` is only required for the frontend node.
+      - You can choose any value for the variable `base_path`. `base_path` patch is only required for the frontend node.
       - Use the command  to apply the above template `chef-automate config patch frontend.toml --fe`
       - Post the configuration patch, use the curl request to validate